All Products

 • What types of sensitive data can be detected by the API security module?

-Sensitive data refers to the sensitive data types that are detected by the detection model from the request and response content of an API call.
+The detection model detects different types of sensitive data from the request and response content of an API call.
 The data sensitivity can be classified into the following levels in ascending order: S1, S2, S3, and S4.
-The sensitivity level is consistent with the practices of Data Security Center (DSC).
+The sensitivity levels are in compliance with the practices of Data Security Center (DSC).

-The following table describes the sensitive data types and sensitivity levels.
+The following table describes the sensitive data types, sensitivity levels, and data categories.

 Sensitive data type